coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/README.md

 The video playlist of all deployment methods can be found [here](https://m.youtube.com/playlist?list=PLDI76x8X-DfZidrncAefib3a951rVwfFY).<br><br>
 >[!Note]
 For testing purposes, evaluating Microsoft Defender for Endpoint detection and remediation capability, after ```real-time protection``` is configured (set to true), we are going to [download the anti-malware](https://www.eicar.org/download-anti-malware-testfile/) ```eicar``` test file.
-It will be flagged as malicious (this is not a malicious file) and quarantined.
+It will be flagged as malicious and quarantined (this is not really a malicious file; this file is simply provided to test the anti-virus detection capability).
 <br><br>

 ## Reference documents